bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+    0(1) since it is just inserting into the list a value at index(0).

 2. What is the runtime complexity of `dequeue`?
     0(1) since it is esentially a pop method where it returns the last index of the list.

 3. What is the runtime complexity of `len`?
+    0(1) since it is just returning the length of the list or if the class has already stored the number.

 ## Binary Search Tree